SereAndrea/SereAndrea/README.md

 - Front-End Engineering on Codecademy

 ## 🔧 Technologies & Tools
-- Languages: HTML, CSS, JavaScript
+- Languages: HTML, CSS, JavaScript, React, PHP, Python, C+
-- Tools: GitHub, Visual Studio
+- Tools: GitHub, Visual Studio, Command Line
 - I am a complete beginner but I am looking to improve and pick up the necessary skills needed to become a Web Developer!

 ## ⚡ About Me